-- Do you have Polycystic Ovarian Syndrome and are overweight?
+- Do you have Polycystic Ovarian Syndrome and are you overweight?

-- Have you had gestational diabetes (diabetes in pregnancy) or given birth to a baby weighing more than 4.5 kg ?
+- Have you had gestational diabetes (diabetes during pregnancy) previously, or given birth to a baby weighing more than 4.5 kg?

 - What is your ethnic background?
-Aborigines and Torres Strait Islanders, Pacific Islanders, Asians and Indians are at higher risk of developing diabetes.
+Aboriginal and Torres Strait Islanders, Pacific Islanders, Asians and Indians are at higher risk of developing diabetes.

-If you answered “yes” to two or more of these questions, you are at risk for pre-diabetes.
+If you answered “yes” to two or more of these questions, you’re at risk of pre-diabetes.

 Why should you be concerned about pre-diabetes?

-Left unmanaged, pre-diabetes can develop into Type 2 diabetes within five to ten years, and this is the biggest risk.
-The Australian Institute of Health and Welfare reports that nearly 950 000 Australians aged 25 or above had diabetes in 1999-2000.
-The bad news is the trend is an upwards one, with predictions by Diabetes Australia that by year 2010, there will be 1.8 million cases of diabetes in Australia.
+Left unmanaged, pre-diabetes can develop into Type 2 diabetes within five to ten years.
+The Australian Institute of Health and Welfare reports nearly 950 000 Australians aged 25 or above had diabetes in 1999-2000.
+Unfortunately, this trend is an upwards one, with Diabetes Australia revealing there are now around 1.7 million cases of diabetes in Australia.

-The best way to put the brakes on these dramatic figures is through the early diagnosis and treatment of those at risk for pre-diabetes.
-Studies in diabetes prevention have shown that if people are diagnosed and treated for pre-diabetes, their chances of developing Type 2 diabetes decrease dramatically.
-For some people with pre-diabetes, intervention can actually turn back the clock and return elevated blood glucose levels to the normal range.
-That’s why it’s so important to get checked out if you think you are at risk.
+The best way to put the brakes on these dramatic figures is through early diagnosis and treatment of those at risk for pre-diabetes.
+Studies in diabetes prevention have shown if people are diagnosed and treated for pre-diabetes, their chances of developing Type 2 diabetes decrease dramatically.
+For some people with pre-diabetes, intervention can actually reverse the clock and return elevated blood glucose levels to within the normal range.
+This is why it’s so important to get checked out if you think you’re at risk.

 Testing and diagnosis

-If you suspect you may have pre-diabetes, speak with your doctor, who can order a blood test called a fasting plasma glucose test (FPG).
-As the name suggests, you will need to fast before this test.
+If you suspect you may have pre-diabetes, speak with your doctor, who can order a fasting plasma glucose test (FPG).
+As the name suggests, you’ll need to fast before this test.